neil-berg/portfolio/src/posts/2019-04-15-a-counter-three-ways.md

 2. `components` contains React components, but these components no longer need to maintain state (at least application-level state).

-3. `reducers` contains individual files pertaining to unique slices of the application state (e.g. `count` and `clicks`) and an `index.js` file to combine and export our reducers into a reducer to create the store.
+3. `reducers` contains individual files pertaining to unique slices of the application state (e.g. `count` and `clicks`) and an `index.js` file to combine and export our reducers into a single root reducer that creates the Redux store.

-`index.js` is the root file where we establish our Redux store and hook our `App` component up to the store.
-Let's take a look at that code:
+`index.js` is the root file where we define our Redux store and top-level `Provider` component:

 **-- index.js --**